The general options are options of a general nature, or options that are not classified under any other specific option group:

 The following options are also common between mysqlbackup and mysql, and full descriptions for them can be found in the MySQL reference manual, accessible through, e.g., Server Option, System Variable, and Status Variable Reference.
 However, mysqlbackup does not accept any short forms for these options as mysql does (for example, you must use

-More standard options are available for mysqlbackup:
+More general options are available for mysqlbackup:

 Overwriting of InnoDB data and log files during the